From the Musée d'Ethnographie to the Musée de l'Homme

 “With the name of this institution, I wanted to show that everything that concerns us multi-faceted human beings should and could find a place within the collections. (…) All the results obtained by specialists had to be brought together in one vast summary, forcing them to compare their findings, to check them and to back them up with their colleagues’ findings.
 Mankind is one and indivisible, not only in space but also in time”

 The Musée de l’Homme took over the site and a major part of the collections of the Musée d’Ethnographie du Trocadéro and received the Muséum national d’Histoire naturelle’s anthropology collections.
+In September 1939, the rooms of anthropology closed due to a lack of staff because of the mobilization.
+They re-opened from November 1939 despite the war.
 Within the space of just a few years, the Museum became a leading research facility, where renowned scientists set up their laboratories, including Claude Lévi-Strauss, Marcel Griaule, Michel Leiris, Robert Gessain, André Schaeffner, Thérèse Rivière, André Leroi-Gourhan, Germaine Tillion and Jean Rouch.

 Major exhibitions: the 1990s